 The pre-existing condition is going to be specifically defined in your policy.
-A page from an Aetna long term disability policy says:
+For example, a page from an Aetna long term disability policy says:

 No benefit is payable for any disability that is caused by or substantially contributed to by a pre-existing condition or medical or surgical treatment of a pre-existing condition and starts before the end of the first 12 months following your effective date of coverage.
 A disease or injury is pre-existing if, during the three months right before your effective date of coverage, it was diagnosed.
 Or you received medical treatment, care, or services for the disease or injury.
 Or you took drugs or medicines prescribed or recommended by a physician for the disease or injury.

 The best way to come to understand how a pre-existing condition impacts a long term disability case is to perhaps use an analogy to a different kind of case:

 Let’s say that someone was just diagnosed with cancer, and they didn’t have any health insurance before.
 They now realize the importance of health insurance and that it would have been nice to have health insurance to get all the treatment that’s required for that type of serious condition.
 However, if someone has cancer and they go out to try to buy a new health insurance policy, very few insurance companies are going to want to underwrite that.

 The same type of concept applies to a long term disability claim.
 The idea is they don’t want to cover you for something that you’ve been getting treatment for if you go out on disability within a year of starting your job.
 So that’s where it says if it starts before the end of the first 12 months following your effective date of coverage, it is a pre-existing condition.